bananabowling/sourcegraph/README.md

 # Configure
 Generate a personal access token on GitHub: https://github.com/settings/tokens

-Go to the ["Manage Repositories"](https://codesearch.com:7080/site-admin/external-services) page in Sourcegraph and set the configuration below with the access token you generated.
+Go to the ["Manage Repositories"](http://localhost:7080/site-admin/external-services) page in Sourcegraph and set the configuration below with the access token you generated.
 Optionally, change the repositories section to match whichever ones you'd like search over.

 ![Repository Config](/config.png)

-# GitHub Extension Setup
+# Chrome Extension Setup (for GitHub integration)

 While Sourcegraph has a nice "View in GitHub" button, the reverse doesn't exist unless you setup the [Sourcegraph Chrome extension](https://chrome.google.com/webstore/detail/sourcegraph/dgjhfomjieaadpoljlnidmbgkdffpack?hl=en) (which has a bunch of other nice features too):